pandyabhavik2494/ToDoList-App/README.md

 You can demo this WebApp at:
 https://pandyabhavik2494.github.io/ToDoList-App/

-The following is are a few snaps of how the WebApp looks like:
+The following are a few snaps of how the WebApp looks like: